ericburt1/EDA/README.md

-# EDA is a work in progress text adventure game about ...
+# EDA is a work in progress text adventure game about ... play to find out